OUR TRACK RECORD OF PRESERVATION

 2023

-In spring of 2023 FHS funded security system upgrades that were installed over the winter.
-In the fall, thanks to a matching gift challenge FHS received enough donations to fully renovate the sunporch.
-Overlooking the river, Sedgeley Club’s sunporch is a beloved gathering place and for members and guests.
+In the fall, thanks to a matching gift challenge, FHS received enough donations to fully renovate the sunporch.
+Overlooking the river, Sedgeley Club’s sunporch is a beloved gathering place for members and visitors.
 Thanks to great teamwork and support, the renovations secured the sunporch’s roof, insulation and flooring while making it more enjoyable for everyone.

 2024